VantivLabs/RaspberryPi.Python/README.md

 # Overview

-This repository will provide information about the Raspberry Pi specifically for those that are going to accept the Vantiv API challenge at Money20/20.
-There will be some interesting challenges with these hardware components but we believe without challenge there is no reward.
-Check out these repositories for code to get you jumpstarted.
+This repository provides information on the Raspberry Pi for a challenge Vantiv sponsored at Money20/20 but we find it is an excellent reference for generally learning how to program and integrate to a payment API.

 Infrastructure in the financial world is mind numbing, and detecting issues quickly is a high priority for platform teams.
 What if we could send each one of the merchants, or financial institutions, a cheap device that would help us detect processing issues before they happened?
 Enter the Raspberry Pi!